UrbanPi/train-ticket/README.md

 ### Notes

 Works mostly as described.
-The default upload limit is 100Kb in `admin-route-service: application.yml`, which causes an HTML 500 error.
-There is a second upload limit of around 1MB enforced by `ts-ui-dashboard`, a nginx webserver.
+The default upload limit is 100Kb in `ts-admin-route-service: application.yml`, which causes an HTML 500 error.
+There is a second upload limit of 1MB enforced by `ts-ui-dashboard`, the nginx webserver.
+This second upload limit is the default for the nginx webserver.

 In the top level of the there is an example file which can be used for testing.
 To test the file limit the existing entries can be copied to inflate the file size.
 The file contains the following entries: